 He became the winner of the Austrian Touring Car Championship in 1966, behind the wheel of a BMW 1800.
 In the following years, he won some important touring car races driving BMW cars across Europe, becoming Division 3 ETCC champion in 1968 and 1969.

-Dieter Quester in BMW at the 24 Hours of Spa endurance championship race
+Dieter Quester pictured in a BMW during the Spa 24 Hours

 This result was enough to get him an invitation to the BMW’s famous but unsuccessful Formula 2 racing programme.
 He did manage to snag some wins but couldn’t advance to Formula One.
 In that moment, he was so frustrated that he even considered retirement.

 Dieter Quester has competed in only one Formula 1 Grand Prix